markterence/discord-quest-completer/README.md

 ## Installation

 > No instructions yet.
 Can't build from source yet.
-I will add this later.
+I will add this later and setup automation to release pre-built binaries.

 ## Features